 The presence of shielding electrons reduces the electrostatic attraction between the positively charged protons in the nucleus and the outer electrons.
 Moreover, the repulsive forces between electrons in a many-electron atom further offset the attractive force exerted by the nucleus.

-3. Penetration Effects Of The Orbitals
+3. Important Concepts for Periodic Trends-Energy Of The Orbitals

 Penetration effects of different orbitals can be understood from the probability distribution curves of the electrons in these orbitals.
 It has been observed that penetration effect follows this order-